TruthRL: Incentivizing Truthful LLMs via Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this work, we presented \model, a general reinforcement learning framework that directly optimizes the truthfulness of large language models.
-By leveraging a simple yet effective ternary reward design, \model incentivizes models to provide accurate responses, abstain when uncertain, and avoid hallucinations.
-Experiments on four knowledge-intensive benchmarks demonstrate \model consistently improves truthfulness and reduces hallucinations, achieving significant gains across various backbone models under both with and without retrieval setups.
-Compared to the vanilla RL method, \model achieves an average reduction of up to 28.9\% in hallucinations and an average improvement of up to 21.1\% in truthfulness, demonstrating its effectiveness in enhancing the reliability and trustworthiness of large language models.
+We presented \model, a general reinforcement learning framework that directly optimizes LLM truthfulness.
+Using a simple yet effective ternary reward, \model encourages accurate answers, abstention when uncertain, and reduce hallucinations.
+Compared to baselines, it achieves up to 43.4\% improvement in truthfulness and 40.1\% reduction in hallucinations on average across four knowledge-intensive benchmarks, demonstrating the effectiveness of \model.